Midmer–Losh Organ Company

-The Midmer-Losh Organ Company is a defunct pipe organ building business located in Merrick, New York.
+The Midmer–Losh Organ Company is a defunct pipe organ building business located in Merrick, New York.

 Reuben Midmer founded his own organ-building company in Brooklyn, New York in 1860.
 His son, Reed, began working at the shop at the age of 14 and eventually took charge of the shop.
 Around 1875, the company's name was changed to "Reuben Midmer & Son."
 After Reuben's death, Reed purchased the business from his father's estate; and in 1906, he moved the shop to Merrick.

-Seibert and George Losh acquired the Midmer & Son firm in 1920 and changed the name of the firm to "Midmer-Losh Organ Company" in 1924.
+Brothers Seibert Losh and George Losh acquired the Midmer & Son firm in 1920 and changed the name of the firm to "Midmer-Losh Organ Company" in 1924.
+Seibert was the former New York representative for the MP Moller organ company.
+In May 1932, Seibert was terminated by the company, and the new president became Otto Strack.